YijianZhou/Match-and-Locate/README.md

-Try https://github.com/YijianZhou/MFT for efficient and effective MFT for earthquake detection.
+Try https://github.com/YijianZhou/MFT for efficient and effective MFT earthquake detection.
 This package will not be updated.

 # Match-and-Locate
 Input files maker for M&L.